logological/logological.org/content/pages/um-foss.md

 2. Use [Ferdium](https://www.ferdium.org/), a desktop application that embeds web versions of various apps, including Teams.
 It can do pretty much everything the web-based versions of Teams can do, but only because it runs the same proprietary JavaScript.

 Individual academic units within the university may use Slack, another proprietary chat/team communication tool.
 Both Pidgin (via [slack-libpurple](https://github.com/dylex/slack-libpurple)) and Ferdium support Slack as well, with the same respective advantages and disadvantages as their Teams support.

+## VPN

+[IST's VPN support page](https://umanitoba.ca/information-services-technology/my-security/vpn-support) links to some [VPN instructions for Linux](https://ithelp.umanitoba.ca/a/1635613-vpn-instructions-for-installing-linux-vpn) that discuss connecting to the VPN with [OpenConnect](https://www.infradead.org/openconnect/), a client that works not just with GNU/Linux but most other popular operating systems.

+Unfortunately, IST's instructions for using OpenConnect no longer seem to work; the client now throws a "Failed to find or parse web form in login page" error, possibly as a result of changes made to UM's (pre-)sign-in web page in 2024.
+It is possible to work around the problem by manually passing an authentication cookie to openconnect using the `-C` command-line option.
+Where does one get such a cookie?
+One option is [openconnect-pulse-gui](https://github.com/utknoxville/openconnect-pulse-gui), a Python script that will bring up an interactive web interface for you to do MFA, capture the resulting authentication cookie, and print it out on the console for you.
+In fact, the script prints out the complete OpenConnect command line that you can simply copy and paste into your command shell; this will get you connected to the VPN with no further prompting.

+At least on my openSUSE systems, I find there are two problems with how OpenConnect sets up the VPN tunnel:

+1. By default, only certain network traffic gets routed through the VPN.
+If you want _all_ traffic to be routed through the VPN, then you should add the line `CISCO_SPLIT_INC=` somewhere near the top of the `vpnc-script` script that OpenConnect runs upon establishing a connection.
+On openSUSE, this script is located at `/etc/openconnect/vpnc-script`; on Debian it is located at `/usr/share/vpnc-scripts/vpnc-script`.

+2. My computer's DNS settings (in `/etc/resolv.conf`) don't get changed, so I can't refer to my UM computers by name.
+I don't yet have a workaround for this.